Visit the Refuge!

 The Refuge Environmental Education Coordinator is available to meet with teachers and group leaders to help plan field trips.
 This staff member can recommend activities and places to go on the Refuge that will help you achieve your learning objectives.

 Refuge volunteers are available upon request to give a brief (15-20 minutes) orientation program to groups with reservations.
-In order for the refuge staff and volunteers to adapt their orientation program to address your teaching goals, it is important that you fill in the sections on the reservation application titled "Field Trip Goals", "Pre-trip Activities" and "At-the-Refuge Activities."
+In order for the refuge staff and volunteers to adapt their orientation program to address your teaching goals.
+To request an orientation talk, complete and submit a field trip reservation form.

 Environmental Education Center